 It is easy to use and more flexible in functionality than any other mix-net.
 This is not only convenient and saves development costs for other parts of a complete system, it is an important security feature.
 For example, you can process multiple ciphertexts submitted by a single voter as a unit in ranked elections, you can decrypt parts of a ciphertext for partial tallying, you can shuffle without decrypting or the converse, etc.

 Thus, we provide a powerful toolbox that can handle all mix-net based protocols we are aware of.
 There are mature manuals with worked examples for all the functionality.
-However, we welcome questions from prospective clients that are unsure if a mix-net can solve their problems.
+However, we welcome questions from users who are unsure if a mix-net can solve their problems.

 We wrote all our code from scratch and it has a single dependency to the to Gnu Multi-precision Library, the best library for multi-precision arithmetic in the world.
 The main author helped us write some arithmetic routines.
 This unique feature means that we do not have to worry about unknown or unvetted developers that commit code.
 It is also practical in terms of maintainability of the code, but our uncompromising approach is motivated by security.